romankurnovskii/leetcode-apps/explanations/1431/en.md

 ```

 ## Hint
-For each kid, check if their candies plus extraCandies is at least as much as the current maximum.
+For each kid, check if their candies plus `extraCandies` is at least as much as the current maximum.

 ## Explanation
-First, we want to know the highest number of candies any kid currently has.
-This is important because we need a reference point to see if giving extra candies to a kid will make them "the greatest."
+First, you want to know the highest number of candies any kid currently has.
+This is important because you need a reference point to see if giving extra candies to a kid will make them "the greatest."

-For each kid, we add the extraCandies to their current amount.
-We do this because we want to see if, after the bonus, they can reach or beat the current maximum.
-If they do, we mark them as True in our answer list; otherwise, False.
+For each kid, you add the `extraCandies` to their current amount.
+You do this because you want to see if, after the bonus, they can reach or beat the current maximum.
+If they do, you mark them as `True` in our answer list; otherwise, False.

-This approach is efficient because we only need to find the maximum once, and then just compare each kid's total to it.
-This saves us from recalculating the maximum for every kid, making our solution faster and cleaner.
+You only need to find the maximum once, and then just compare each kid's total to it.
+Don't need to recalculate the maximum for every kid.